sm2302/a2-grp-r-y-2x/README.md

 - **METHOD C (Random Midpoints)**: Choose a point anywhere within the circle, and construct the chord such that the point chosen is the midpoint of the chord.

 ## Simulation
 By running our R script labelled `solutions.R`, you will see 6 plots in total, two for each method.
 The plots on the left will show the randomly generated points whereas the plots on the right will show the corresponding chords.
 A tibble of the probablity for each respective method will also be printed out.
 Feel free to change the number of chords to see different outcomes.
-Below you will find the explanation of how we generated the random points.
+Below you will find a brief explanation of how we generated the random points.

 ### METHOD A (Random Endpoints)
 To obtain the random endpoints, we first generate random uniform angles (where the endpoints will be).
 Next, we calculate the corresponding endpoint coordinates as below: